elizajames/WLCB_draft/pages/Blog_Posts/2017-06-29-shortchanging.md

 It was eventually decided that a decision of this gravity (whether or not to help a woman in need) was too much of a mature consideration for that meeting, so they postponed the decision until a later time.

 I have not yet reached the meeting where the decision is resolved, but let me tell you, I am truly waiting with baited breath to see what kind of convoluted decision they make in regards to someone a little less fortunate than them.

+*This content was migrated from the The WLCB log: Documenting the Woman's Literary Club of Baltimore 1890-1941*